Breast Augmentation Recovery: Tips + What To Expect

 The following time table lays out the basic milestones of the recovery process.
 Keep in mind that your experience may differ:

-- 2-3 Days Following Surgery: Most patients experience light to moderate pain which can be managed through pain medication.
-Swelling of the breasts and bruising in the chest area is also normal.
+Follow all post-operative instructions carefully provide by your surgeon, including instructions for wound care and which bras, bandages or compression garments are ok to wear.
 The use of a surgical bra and compression bandages will help minimize discomfort and protect the wounds.
 Some individuals may feel nausea from the anesthesia utilized in procedure.
 By the 2-day point it will be ok to take a shower.

-- 6 Weeks Following Surgery: The 6-week point marks the completion of the recovery process.
-Most patients can exercise without restraint, sleep on their abdomen and sides, and wear an underwire or push-up bra of their choice.
+Most people are able to safely and confidently return to their pre-surgery level of exercise (physical activity) 8 weeks after their breast augmentation procedure.
+Patients can also sleep on their abdomen and sides, and wear an underwire or push-up bra of their choice.
 The implants are usually “fully settled” and your final result is realized.